iAmKankan/MachineLearning_With_Python/Supervised/Decision Tree/decision-tree2.md

 For binary splits, for the same attribute, we have to compute impurity multiple times for the different subsets of the attributes value

 As mentioned previously, for a binary outcome, to reduce the number of partitions to be considered, we order the values according to the proportion belonging to the positive class.

+### Binary Split using Gini index
+For binary splits, for the same attribute, we have to compute impurity multiple times for the different subsets of the attributes value

+As mentioned previously, for a binary outcome, to reduce the number of partitions to be considered, we order the values according to the proportion belonging to the positive class.